-Don your greenest clothes or shamrock-decorated fancy dress and head to Digbeth this St Patrick’s Day and you may just find a pot of gold there.
-Birmingham’s oldest pub The Old Crown will be bringing their St. Patrick’s festival back to Birmingham this March for the first time since the Covid-19 pandemic, forcing the celebrations to take a two-year hiatus in 2020, and the 2022 programme is shaping up to be the best one yet.
+Don your greenest clothes or shamrock-decorated fancy dress and head to Digbeth this St Patrick’s Day.
+You may just find a pot of gold there.
+Birmingham’s oldest pub The Old Crown is back with their St. Patrick’s festival this March.

 Despite that the iconic parade day is cancelled this year yet again due to the ongoing roadwork in Digbeth, The Old Crown is determined to celebrate anyway.
 Not only to party on a great day in the calendar of our city, but also pay tribute to Birmingham’s rich Irish heritage.
 This year, the pub has even teamed up with Digbeth events space, The Old Library, to bring an even bigger selection of events than usual – with events running from March 8 – 18.

 Co-owner of the pub, Ciaran Healy said: “While we are of course disappointed that the parade won’t be returning to Digbeth this year, we aren’t going to let this dampen our spirits or halt our celebrations.
 We can’t wait to welcome all those hoping to celebrate to join us for what we are hoping will be our biggest year yet.’’